-Certainly, Reese Witherspoon isn't hurting for work.
-She's keeping herself plenty busy with several intriguing new properties which will hopefully only continue to demonstrate her exceptional talents.
+Certainly, Witherspoon isn't hurting for work.
+The Academy Award winner is as busy as ever with several intriguing new properties which will hopefully only continue to demonstrate her exceptional talents.
 Alas, for those wondering, it doesn't sound like Big Little Lies Season 3 is one of those projects, though maybe that will change.
 Nevertheless, if you love Reese Witherspoon, here's what you can look forward to.

 While the Oscar-winning actress is better known for her extensive filmography, Reese Witherspoon has been expanding herself evermore in the growing world of prestige television.
-Recently, the actress/producer starred in HBO's acclaimed Big Little Lies, and she was seen in Hulu's mini-series, Little Fires Everywhere, earlier this year.
+In recent years, the actress/producer starred in HBO's acclaimed Big Little Lies, which she followed with the Hulu original mini-series, Little Fires Everywhere, in 2020.
 In addition to those two television adaptations, Witherspoon frontlines The Morning Show alongside Jennifer Aniston.
 The Emmy-winning drama series, which also stars Steve Carell, Mark Duplass, and Billy Crudup, started Apple's TV bid with a bang.
-It was easily their most high-profile original show.
-Based on the generally positive reviews and its favorable awards consideration, it wasn't surprising to see the program picked up for a second season.

 Get ready to bend and snap once more!
 While Reese Witherspoon is known for several esteemed performances throughout her acclaimed career, one that remains among her most beloved and revered is her role as Elle Woods in 2001's Legally Blonde and 2003's sequel, Legally Blonde 2: Red, White & Blonde.
 While the comedy follow-up didn't garner nearly as much critical or commercial success, the original was such a beloved comedy that many people have wondered if or when she'll reprise this character for a long-awaited trilogy capper.
 Sequel talk only led to more rumors and speculation, but in 2018, Witherspoon confirmed that she'll return to the pink in Legally Blonde 3.

 While the project is currently in the works, we don't know when exactly we'll get to see it.
 They're in the midst of finalizing a screenplay, which will be written by Dan Goor and Mindy Kaling.
 Hopefully, once Witherspoon is happy with the script and there's time in her schedule, cameras will finally start rolling.
 Right now, there are a lot of questions surrounding the threequel, but one thing that is for sure is that Witherspoon has said there is no Legally Blonde 3 without Jennifer Coolidge.

-In addition to the aforementioned Your Place Or Mine, it was also announced at the same time, per Deadline, that Reese Witherspoon is set to star in and produce an adaptation of Sarah Haywood's The Cactus.
+In addition to the aforementioned Your Place Or Mine, it was also announced in May 2020, per Deadline, that Reese Witherspoon is set to star in and produce an adaptation of Sarah Haywood's The Cactus.
 The upcoming streaming exclusive follows a reserved woman who's unexpectedly pregnant at 45, causing her to restructure the life that she has created for herself and leading her into an unconventional journey towards life, love, family, and to learning to accept the unexpected.

 The description certainly has an Eat, Pray, Love kind of vibe, though the source material is said to be more comedic.
 Nevertheless, it's the second of two romantic comedies that Witherspoon has in store with Netflix, both as a producer and star, which will keep her on the service's payroll for at least a few years.

 Throughout her career, Reese Witherspoon has often stayed earthbound.
 Even in an era where several of her A-list acting peers have traveled to distant planets and/or otherworldly dimensions through tentpole projects like Marvel movies, DC properties, and other billion-dollar enterprises, Witherspoon has generally avoided genre exercises, exploring dynamic and dramatic characters who often deal with very realistic and relatable problems.
 But now, that's set to change with, Pyros, which has been in the works for nearly half a decade at this point.

 Set to be directed and produced by Simon Kinberg, this adaptation of the science fiction short story "Tardy Man" by Thomas Pierce, which appeared in The New Yorker, is the latest sci-fi blockbuster funded by Netflix.
 Pyros follows a group of people who wear indestructible Tardy suits that are connected to their spine, thus allowing them to endure dangerous conditions.
 This power is typically used to help rich people salvage their belongings, though those orders might not be followed too strictly.
 Pierce will also adapt his own story.
-Announced last year, it's unclear when the movie is expected to start shooting, as details have been slim-to-none since Deadline first revealed the project.
+Announced in 2019, it's unclear when the movie is expected to start shooting, as details have been slim-to-none since Deadline first revealed the project.

-In addition to all the other projects in development where the actress will split her time with producing duties, Reese Witherspoon's company, Hello Sunshine, will also house several other films and shows that will allow the producer to stay strictly behind-the-camera.
-Along with the aforementioned Where the Crawdads Sing, Witherspoon is attached to produce From Scratch, the Netflix limited series based on Tembi Locke's best-selling memoir, which will be both a starring and producing vehicle for Zoe Saldana, as well as Amazon Prime's Daisy Jones & the Six, the upcoming Amazon original series based on Taylor Jenkins Reid's novel, and the AppleTV+ singing competition series, My Kind of Country.
-All three of these streaming shows are currently in pre-production.
+In addition to all the other projects in development where the actress will split her time with producing duties, Reese Witherspoon's company, Hello Sunshine, will also make several other films and shows that will allow the producer to stay strictly behind-the-camera.
+Along with the aforementioned Daisy Jones & the Six, the upcoming Amazon original series based on Taylor Jenkins Reid's novel of the same name, Witherspoon has multiple other high profile projects in the works.

-Additionally, Reese Witherspoon's Hello Sunshine is producing A White Lie, based on Karin Tanabe's novel The Gilded Years, which will star and also be produced by Zendaya, a Martina Navratilova documentary, Netflix's lifestyle series, The Home Edit, an adaptation of Gayle Tzemach Lemmon's Ashley's War, and This Above All, a drama centered around the controversial Westboro Baptist church.
+Hello Sunshine is producing A White Lie, based on Karin Tanabe's novel, The Gilded Years, which will star and also be produced by Zendaya, a Martina Navratilova documentary, an adaptation of Gayle Tzemach Lemmon's Ashley's War, and This Above All, a drama centered around the controversial Westboro Baptist church.

 But that's not all!
-Reese Witherspoon is also set to produce Starz's multi-generational family drama, Kin, an adaptation of Heath Hardage Lee's The League of Wives, and the upcoming AppleTV+ thriller-drama series, Are You Sleeping, starring Octavia Spencer, as well as You Think It, I'll Say It, an upcoming AppleTV+ comedy series starring Kristen Wiig, based on Curtis Sittenfeld's collection of short stories.
+The Oscar winner is also set to produce Starz's multi-generational family drama, Kin, an adaptation of Heath Hardage Lee's The League of Wives, and the upcoming AppleTV+ thriller-drama series, Are You Sleeping, starring Octavia Spencer, as well as You Think It, I'll Say It, a long-in-the-works AppleTV+ comedy series based on Curtis Sittenfeld's collection of short stories.

-Furthermore, Witherspoon's production company is planning to produce New Line's adaptation of Ruth Ware's In A Dark Dark Wood, the ABC comedy series, Americanized, based on Sara Saedi's memoir of the same name, and the forthcoming MGM adaptation of Gail Honeyman's bestselling novel, Eleanor Oliphant Is Completely Fine, which is also been sought as a potential starring vehicle for the actress-producer.
-Certainly, Witherspoon keeps herself plenty busy, especially with other upcoming titles like Tiny Trailblazers and The Last Thing He Told Me also in the works.
+Furthermore, Witherspoon's production company is planning to produce New Line's adaptation of Ruth Ware's In A Dark Dark Wood, the ABC comedy series, Americanized, based on Sara Saedi's memoir of the same name, and the forthcoming MGM adaptation of Gail Honeyman's bestselling novel, Eleanor Oliphant Is Completely Fine, which is being directed by Fleabag’s Harry Bradbeer, according to Deadline.
+Certainly, the actress/producer keeps herself plenty busy, especially with other upcoming titles like Tiny Trailblazers and The Last Thing He Told Me also in the works.